mike-isaakidis/Maya-Modelling-Tools/docs/Speed Trim Unfold/index.md

 ???+ Tip "Tip - Hotkey"
     * The state of the <span style="color:rgba(22, 165, 110, 1);">**Auto-Orient**</span> checkbox is stored in Maya when using the Hotkey.
         * It is designed that way so you can customize the behavior of the tool and adjust accordingly.
-    * Since trim sheets are usually long thin strips of UV Shells, it is recommended to use the Unfold/Align U button as a hotkey, this will ensure your UVs will be aligned to the length of your target UV shells *(horizontally and vertically)*.
+    * Since trim sheets are usually long thin strips of UV Shells, it is recommended to use the Unfold/Align U button as a hotkey with the Auto-Orient checkbox checked, this will ensure your UVs will be unfolded in the U direction and aligned to the U or V boundaries of your target UV shells *(depends on which side of the targets bounding box UV shell is longer)*.

  When the Auto-Orient checkbox is unchecked.